dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 <h3>Linux</h3>

 We're pretty sure Linux users don't need any help and have their favourite text editors at hand already.
-And, of course, everybody knows **vim** is the best! :sunglasses:
+And, of course, everybody knows **Vim** is the best! :sunglasses:

 ## A note for existing DOSBox Staging users

-If you already have DOSBox Staging installed on your computer, or if you have used it in the past but have uninstalled it, most likely you have a primary configuration file named `dosbox-staging.conf` somewhere on your drive (this is sometimes also referred to as the default or global configuration).
+If you already have DOSBox Staging installed on your computer, or if you have used it in the past but have uninstalled it, most likely, you have a primary configuration file named `dosbox-staging.conf` somewhere on your drive (this is sometimes also referred to as the default or global configuration).

 The guide assumes the default settings of the latest stable release, so it's highly recommended to remove any existing primary configuration files first (but make sure to back them up).
-If the primary config file does not exist in an platform-specific location, DOSBox Staging will create it on the first launch.
+If the primary config file does not exist in a platform-specific location, DOSBox Staging will create it on the first launch.
 If it exists, it will be used, but the defaults of some settings might have changed between releases, or you might have tweaked some settings yourself.
 These differences may render the instructions in the guide invalid